Key Takeaways

 Constantly striving for perfection can be draining, but support is available.
 A mental health professional can help you learn how to set realistic standards, overcome negative self-talk, and learn how to respond differently to stress.

 At Rula, we built our platform to make it easy to find the right provider for your individual needs and receive care from the comfort of your home.
-With our therapist-matching program, you can find a therapist who takes your insurance and schedule your first appointment as soon as this week.
+With our therapist-matching program, you can find a therapist who takes your insurance and schedule your first appointment as soon as tomorrow.

 More From Rula